joaomdmoura/machinery/README.md

 ### Declaring States

-Declare the states you'll have when importing `Machinery` on the module that will control your states transitions.
+Declare the states you need pasing it as an argment when importing `Machinery` on the module that will control your states transitions.

 Machinery expects a `Keyword` as argument with two keys `states` and `transitions`.